michaelWuensch/BitBanana/README.md

 - Help to manage issue priorities
 - Fix bugs, implement new features
 - Provide support to fellow users on BitBanana's [discord][discord].
-- Tell your friends about it and spread the word.

-If any of that sounds cool to you, feel free to dive in!
-[Open an issue][issues] or submit a pull request.

 If you would like to contribute to the project code, please see the [Contributing Guide](docs/CONTRIBUTING.md)